run-ai/docs/docs/admin/runai-setup/self-hosted/ocp/preparations.md

     The script should create a file named custom-env.yaml which will be used by the control-plane installation.

-### (Optional) Private Docker Registry
+### Private Docker Registry (optional)

 To access the organization's docker registry it is required to set the registry's credentials (imagePullSecret)

 Create the secret named `runai-reg-creds` based on your existing credentials.
 For more information, see [Allowing pods to reference images from other secured registries](https://docs.openshift.com/container-platform/latest/openshift_images/managing_images/using-image-pull-secrets.html#images-allow-pods-to-reference-images-from-secure-registries_using-image-pull-secrets){target=_blank}.

-## (Optional) Mark Run:ai System Workers
+## Mark Run:ai system workers (optional)

-You can __optionally__ set the Run:ai control plane to run on specific nodes.
+You can *optionally* set the Run:ai control plane to run on specific nodes.
 Kubernetes will attempt to schedule Run:ai pods to these nodes.
 If lacking resources, the Run:ai nodes will move to another, non-labeled node.

 To set system worker nodes run: